marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ### Server Packet Handling {#server-pkt-handling}

-If a server receives a packet that has an unsupported version and sufficient length to be an Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+If a server receives a packet that has an unsupported version and sufficient length to be a Client Initial packet for some version supported by the server, it SHOULD send a Version Negotiation packet as described in {{send-vn}}.
 Servers MAY rate control these packets to avoid storms of Version Negotiation packets.